Improving $R(3,k)$ in just two bites: Conclusion

 Shearer's algorithmic lower bound on the independence number is $\alpha(G)\ge (1+o(1)) n\frac{\log d}{d}$, where $d$ is the average degree of a triangle-free graph.
 This is half of our upper bound when using the average degree in our construction, matching the gap that persists for random graphs.
 For the best general lower bound on the independence number, one then uses $\alpha(G)\ge d$ and optimizes the average degree.

-This gives further support to Conjecture~\ref{con1/2}: if one believes that maximum Ramsey graphs have certain pseudo-random properties, it is unsurprising that a lower bound implied by a bound from a greedy algorithm based on the average degree would be smaller than the actual independence number by a factor of $\sqrt{\frac12}$.
-A conjecture by Davies, Jenssen, Perkins, and Roberts~\cite{Davies18} relating maximum and average size of independence sets in triangle-free graphs would also imply the upper bound in Conjecture~\ref{con1/2}.
+This gives further support to Conjecture~\ref{con1/2}: if one believes that maximum Ramsey graphs have certain pseudorandom properties, it is unsurprising that a lower bound implied by a bound from a greedy algorithm based on the average degree would be smaller than the actual independence number by a factor of $\sqrt{\frac12}$.